 • Remove products from the market

-To learn more about the developing healthcare landscape in the U.S., follow Milliman Healthcare reform 2.0.
+To learn more about the developing healthcare landscape in the United States, follow Milliman Healthcare reform 2.0.

 Many insurers are contemplating the financial implications that a U.S. Supreme Court ruling against federal healthcare subsidies would have on their business.
 This Wall Street Journal article (subscription required) quotes Milliman’s Tom Snook discussing a potential exodus from the federal exchange if tax credits are rescinded.